sappoPrivy/Pacman_chipkit_uno32/README.md

 # Pacman on Chipkit Uno32 Board
 _IS1500 Computer Organization and Components, 9 credits at KTH Royal Institute of Technology_, Autumn 2023
-Republished code primarily developed by Tenzin Sangpo Choedon
-Skeleton code (gameplay.S, stubs.c, vectors.S) provided by Axel Isaksson and F Lundevall at KTH as clearly stated at the top of the specified files
+Code primarily developed by Tenzin Sangpo Choedon (republished) Skeleton code (gameplay.S, stubs.c, vectors.S) provided by Axel Isaksson and F Lundevall at KTH as clearly stated at the top of the specified files

 ## 📄 Overview